Lloyd Griffith

-Lloyd Griffith is an English comedian, actor, presenter and singer from Grimsby, England, and was a presenter on Sky Sports show Soccer AM until the end of the 2018-2019 season.
+Lloyd Griffith is an English comedian, actor, presenter and singer from Grimsby, England, and was a presenter on Sky Sports show Soccer AM until the end of the 2018–19 season.

 Career

 Lloyd Griffith originally trained as a classical choral singer at the University of Exeter before becoming a comedian in 2010.
-He started in stand up comedy before starring in comedy short Inheritance and on the BBC Radio 1 Comedy Lounge in 2014.
+He started in stand-up comedy before starring in comedy short Inheritance and on the BBC Radio 1 Comedy Lounge in 2014.
 Prior to 2019, Griffith performed as tour support for Rob Beckett and Jack Whitehall.

 Griffith started his TV career on BBC Three show Taxi to Training in which he would interview professional footballers (such as Troy Deeney, Asmir Begovic and Dele Alli) as he drove them to their respective training grounds.
-He also appeared on BBC, Sky TV and Comedy Central shows including Drunk History, Rugby's Funniest Moments and Sweat the Small Stuff.
+He also appeared on BBC, Sky TV and Comedy Central shows including Drunk History, Rugby's Funniest Moments, and Sweat the Small Stuff.
 Griffith has recently made frequent appearances on Comedy Central Live at The Comedy Store, Comedy Central's Roast Battle and E4's 8 out of 10 Cats.
 He also had a small recurring part in the NBC comedy Ted Lasso.
-Recent acting credits have including Not Going Out, It's a Sin, & Bounty Hunters.
+Recent acting credits have included Not Going Out, It's a Sin, and Bounty Hunters.

-He was announced as a new host of Soccer AM, when he replaced Helen Chamberlain for the 2017-18 run of the show.
-Griffith left the show in July 2019, before the start of the 2019-20 run.
+He was announced as a new host of Soccer AM, when he replaced Helen Chamberlain for the 2017–18 run of the show.
+Griffith left the show in July 2019, before the start of the 2019–20 run.
 In 2019, Griffith served as a host of Flinch, a physical gameshow for Netflix, alongside Seann Walsh, and Desiree Burch.
-He also presented a documentary on BBC2 called Can You Beat The Bookies, unpacking how difficult it is to turn a profit gambling, to critical acclaim.
+He also presented a documentary on BBC2 called Can You Beat the Bookies?, unpacking how difficult it is to turn a profit gambling, to critical acclaim.

-Outside of stand up comedy and his television work, Griffith is also well known for his YouTube series Premier League Fan Reactions with the weekly videos regularly reaching upwards of 100K views.
+Outside of stand-up comedy and his television work, Griffith is also well known for his YouTube series Premier League Fan Reactions with the weekly videos regularly reaching upwards of 100K views.
 Until 2019, the series was hosted on the YouTube channel "The Football Republic" where he would often appear in other videos alongside fellow comedian Rhys James.
 Griffith hosted a one-off 23 minute long show called Quest for the Best made by EA Sports for Sky Sports featuring Lionel Messi, Ryan Giggs, Gary Neville, Adebayo Akinfenwa and Carles Rexach.
-He has also played for Hashtag United F.C. as a goalkeeper and subsequently appeared on their Youtube channel.

-Following the death of Queen Elizabeth II, Griffith performed God Save The King at Blundell Park prior to the 13 September 2022 EFL League Two fixture Grimsby Town vs Gillingham, and on 18 September 2022 at the Brentford Community Stadium before that day's Premier League fixture Brentford vs Arsenal.
+Following the death of Queen Elizabeth II, Griffith performed God Save the King at Blundell Park prior to the 13 September 2022 EFL League Two fixture Grimsby Town vs Gillingham, and on 18 September 2022 at the Brentford Community Stadium before that day's Premier League fixture Brentford vs Arsenal.

+In 2023, Griffith supported Jack Whitehall as part of a multi location stand-up comedy tour in advance of his own 2024 set.

+In 2024, Griffith was part of the main cast of the 2024 Australian detective dramedy Return to Paradise.

+Griffith was nominated for a silver Logie award at the 2025 ceremony.